lucmorey/WWA/README.md

 Current bugs and issues:

-- Delete button on callout cards not working.
+- Delete button on callout cards not working right.

 Future features:

 - Menus to browse callouts by tag or location.
-- Comments on callouts
+- thumbs up review system on callouts

 Link to trello:
 https://trello.com/b/2ZMBI0H1/pryx